Accessing your Virtual Machine

 Starting the Virtual Machine

-From the Virtual Machines tab, click on the 'Start' button of a machine you want to access - the button should change to 'Starting...' and a spinner should appear.
+From the Virtual Machines tab, click on the 'Desktop' or **'Terminal'**button of a machine you want to access - the VM window should open and a spinner is shown to indicate that the VM is spinning up.
+Eventually your desktop or terminal window will be displayed.

 Linux Virtual Machine.